WakiMak/trentent.github.io-forked/_posts/2017-05-01-citrix-storefront-pass-uri-parameters-to-an-application.md

   </p>

   <p>
-    Well, look that that. Â There is a property called &#8216;launchurl&#8217;. Â Can we modify this property and have it point to our custom launcher?
+    Well, look that that. Â There is a property called 'launchurl'. Â Can we modify this property and have it point to our custom launcher?
   </p>

   <p>